SSWConsulting/SSW.Rules.Content/rules/do-you-know-rules-are-made-for-the-guidance-of-wise-men-and-the-obedience-of-fools/rule.md

 2. Fix it yourself later if it's too big.
 In this case, [send yourself an email](/dones-do-you-send-yourself-emails)
 3. Ask someone else to fix it following the [change "x" to "y"](/do-you-ask-for-content-changes-using-from-x-to-y)

-What you should **never** do is to ignore that improvement and expect someone else to work on it.
+**Never** ignore a potential improvement or expect someone else to work on it.